hal9000cc/live_trading_indicators/README.md

 A package for obtaining quotation data from various sources and saving them to a database.
 Quotes can be quickly extracted and used for calculations and forecasts.
 It is possible to receive and process data in real time.
 There are a significant number of ready-to-use indicators.
 The integrity of the data stored in the database is carefully monitored.

-One of the advantages of live_tradings_indicators is the speed of work.
+One of the advantages of the live_trading_indicators library is the speed of work.
 Extracting 31 million quotes in one year on the 1s timeframe takes less than two seconds: [performance test](https://github.com/hal9000cc/live_trading_indicators/blob/stable/benchmarks.ipynb).

 To calculate indicators, you can also use the Pandas Data Frame as a data source.